gill-gemini/profanitycheckapi/README.md

 # profanitycheck

 Profanity Check API helps to scan and censor txt (.txt , .csv extensions) documents for obsene words.
-There is no authentication currently , so API accessible , when you hit the end point.
+There is no authentication currently , so API is accessible , when you hit the end point.
 The app is currently deployed to Heroku. https://scancontent.herokuapp.com/

 The app on heroku is running on free dynos.
 So it will give time reachout error for first hit.
 After the server is awake , it will serve your requests.

 There are two endpoints for the API.

   /censorcontent

   This endpoint returns the censor content of the file in the response.

   /scancontent

   This endpoint returns True , if there are obsene words in the file and an array of obsene words which were found in the file.

 To run it locally from your terminal /CMD.